 Existing approaches usually satisfy one or two, and pay in the third dimension.

-1.1 Kernel-bypass style: high performance at the cost of system integrity
+Kernel-bypass designs: high performance at the cost of system integrity

 To reach extreme performance under high-PPS attacks, one family of designs bypasses the kernel network stack and pushes defense logic right next to the NIC.
 The performance problem is solved, but the price is: